Angus3737/cs30-major-project/proposal.md

 - the castle, which the king and guards cannot escape
 - rule which doesn’t allow the kings to face each other
 - horse and elephants blocking rule
-- highlights possible moves and possible captures
-- highlights kings square when in check
+- highlights a piece when selected
 - sound effects for capturing pieces